Are you looking for a practical, efficient, more enjoyable and meaningful way to hire? Then it's time to talk about collaborative hiring.

 - Provide clarity on what you're evaluating candidates on – Without clear guidelines, team members may only evaluate from their own perspective.
 They might become hyper focused on the candidate's skills that will help their projects along even though the role will go beyond those projects.
 Solve this by creating scorecards that clearly list the traits, values and skills (hard and soft) that the candidates will be evaluated on.
 To find out how to create a scorecard, have a look at our guide on how to conduct a job interview.

 - Prepare and share interview questions and materials – Sending helpful docs and resources the moment your hiring team needs them is a big help.
 For example, share your agreed-upon interview questions, virtual interview tips (if the interview is online) and a reminder to keep biases in check the day before your team member has an interview planned with a candidate.
 This way their focus will go toward prepping a great interview instead of researching best practices.
+P.S. you can use our collaboration interview questions template to help you assess candidates' teamwork skills.

 - Create a positive and engaging experience for candidates – From beginning to end, you want to leave a lasting impression on the candidates.
 This means you want everything – your job post, application form, career page and the interactions candidates have with each one of your team members – to be outstanding.
 It's good for the hiring team to check in with each other and share feedback about how things are going.
 If you feel something's not working, you can find ways to fix it together.